nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/tls-passthrough.md

 EOF
 ```

-Finally, let's create a TLS Route.
-This will reference our service and the gateway.
+Create a TLSRoute, this will reference the service and the gateway.

 ```yaml
 kubectl apply -f - <<EOF